-The school has two ELKLAN trained members of staff, this enables them to deliver speech and language programmes devised by the Speech and Language Therapist.
+The school has one ELKLAN trained member of staff, this enables them to deliver speech and language programmes devised by the Speech and Language Therapist.

 Every year group has a number of support staff who are trained to deliver Precision Teaching.
 This is an effective, evidence based intervention which focuses on developing core skills such as reading, spelling and number skills.
-This is offered daily and on a 1:1 to basis.
+This is offered daily and on an individual basis.